cloud-bulldozer/benchmark-operator/README.md

 To do so in the workload args section of the CR add image: [location]

 NOTE: This is not a required arguement.
 If omitted it will default to the currently verified workload image.
-Additionally, this is not enabled for YCSB
+Additionally, this is *NOT* enabled for YCSB

 For Example: